 - 1. The countries chosen must be members of the World Federation of Occupational Therapy.
 The School reserves the right to approve the qualifications of the supervising therapist. - 2.
-The student must choose within the list of approved international placements.
-The School will not develop more than five new international placements per year. - 3.
-The School reserves the right to limit the total number of international placements organized per year.

-- 4. Students may apply for a maximum of two international placements, overall, in the following combination:

-- (a) one in the US and one overseas; or

-- (b) two in the US
+The School will develop a maximum of five new international placements per year and the rest must be selected from the list of approved international placements. - 3.
+The School reserves the right to limit the total number of international placements organized per year. - 4.
+Students may apply for a maximum of two international placements, overall, in the following combination: - (a) one in the US and one overseas; or - (b) two in the US